WEFs NEW FOCUS

 by Eric Lynne & Mark Eddington

 WEFTEC is more than just the technical sessions, exhibit hall, and operations challenge; it is a time for MEETINGS!
 The House of Delegates (HOD) meeting is one of many behind the scenes tasks that help keep WEF a well-oiled machine.
-Year over year, we see a new WEF President, a few different Trustees and Delegates, but overall the same general mission: 1) to connect water professionals, 2) enrich their expertise, 3) increase the awareness and value of water, and 4) provide a platform for innovation.
+Year over year, we see a new WEF president, a few different trustees, and delegates, but overall the same general mission: 1) to connect water professionals; 2) enrich their expertise; 3) increase the awareness and value of water, and 4) provide a platform for innovation.
 WEF adjusts the business plan to reflect current and future needs, this year having a focus on member value, development of a national operator certification system, and several other trackable initiatives.

-There are four standing committees, because of their criticality to the sustainability of the HOD, as follows: Nominating, Steering, Budget, Outreach, and WEFMAX.
+There are five standing committees, because of their criticality to the sustainability of the HOD, as follows: Nominating, Steering, Budget, Outreach, and WEFMAX.
 Eric Lynne is now serving as the Chair of the Outreach Committee in its efforts to keep all the delegates informed with the activities of WEF, the other HOD committees, and workgroups.

 Each year there are a handful of workgroups that are focus groups with specific tasks to improve the organization.
 The workgroups were identified as follows: